DanielSeehausen/fi-field-day/code/user-clients/ruby-client/README.md

 * To get started, simply run `npm start` in your terminal.
 This program will automatically update your local Redis database for you, so simply set it and forget it!

-Now that you've got that setup, the next step is to install your **Matrix Manager** JS client.
+Now that you've got that setup, the next step is to install your **Matrix Manager** Ruby client.
 This piece of code has methods that will allow you to read information from your Redis database, as well as interact with the server that hosts the main board.

 To get started, please do the following: